nigelrodrigues15/Image-Replacer/README.md

 * Replace image on page prior to page load to save on loading time in areas with slow internet speeds or low badwidths
 * User input image replacement
 * Automatically replaces image instead of the click event listener
-* Ability to check for unique images
+* Ability to check for unique